 English Diversity is celebrated in the texts we study and is also embedded in the curriculum.
 Although we celebrate Black History Month by reading poetry and stories by black writers, we incorporate a range of voices throughout the year.
 Indeed, wherever we teach a text, we explore diverse writers in order to balance perspectives and experiences.
 For example, in Year 7 explore the lives of the Rohingya refugees in the novel The Bone Sparrow.
 They also study poems in a collection called "Words that Burn" that are written from a variety of poets from different cultures such as Dean Atta, John Agard and American poet Walt Whitman.
 Similarly. in Year 9, when writing about 'heroes' we find examples of heroes from black history, such as Francis Barber and Equiano to ensure that we tell stories and celebrate figures from all backgrounds.
 We also teach a unit called 'Diversity shorts' with stories written by Polish, Asian and African American writers.
-In Year 9 in our Love and Relationships unit, alongside writers like Simon Armitage, Heaney and Carol Ann Duffy, we include poetry from Grace Nicholls when exploring relationships between mothers and children.
-In the wider life of the school, the whole school reading project also takes authors from diverse backgrounds such as Malala Yousafzai, Malorie Blackman, Anne Frank, Ruta Sepyts and neuro diverse characters in Mark Haddon's 'A Curious Dog in the Night-time'.
+In Year 9 in our Love and Relationships unit, alongside writers like Simon Armitage, Heaney and Carol Ann Duffy, we include poetry from Grace Nicholls when exploring relationships between mothers and children. characters in Mark Haddon's 'A Curious Dog in the Night-time'.
 The library also celebrates - through its displays and recommendations - books that represent and interest all pupils in our community.
 Enterprise Focus on black and ethnic minority entrepreneurs and their achievements in industry.
-French In French lessons, during Black History Month particularly, we look at "l'Afrique Francophone" and its diaspora and impact on contemporary France.
-Working with all year groups, we assess the students' knowledge of French-speaking countries initially and we then discuss French colonialism, its links to the slave trade (with a video about Dakar - where Mme Storey used to live - and slavery & worksheet), and most importantly the ongoing linguistic, cultural and social legacy of "la francophonie".
-We regularly discuss/embed diversity into the French curriculum during topics in KS3 & KS4: diversity in French sport (e.g. the World Cup winning team 2018), in music (e.g. listen/watch with French subtitles songs by artists such as BigFlo et Oli, GIMS, Belgian/Rwandan musician Stromae, again discussing links to Francophone Africa and their impact on contemporary France), in films (themes around disability/race/poverty etc) and looking at daily routines, education and festivals in francophone countries, such as Mali, Haiti etc.
+French In French lessons, we regularly discuss/embed diversity into the French curriculum during topics in KS3 & KS4: diversity in French sport (e.g. the French football teams and its connections to "L'Afrique Francophone", les Olympiques et les Paralympiques de Paris 2024), in music (e.g. listen/watch with French subtitles songs by artists such as BigFlo et Oli, GIMS, Belgian/Rwandan musician Stromae, discussing links to Francophone Africa and their impact on contemporary France) and in French TV and films (themes around disability/race/poverty etc., French Cinema Club).
+In the French textbooks that we use for both Key Stages, there is a frequent cultural and social focus on "la francophonie", looking at daily routines, education, technology, work and festivals in francophone countries, such as Mali, Haiti, Mauritius, Senegal etc. There is also a new importance given to inclusive vocabulary in the new French GCSE (2026), so that French words around gender, sexuality, race and religion that reflect a contemporary European society are included in the curriculum.
+During Black History Month, we look more specifically at "l'Afrique Francophone" and its diaspora and impact on contemporary France.
+Working with all year groups, we assess the students' knowledge of French-speaking countries initially and we then discuss French colonialism, its links to the slave trade (with a video about Dakar - where Mme Storey used to live - and slavery & worksheet), and most importantly the ongoing linguistic, cultural and social relevance to modern day France.